sigdba/sig-shared-sceptre/templates/MultihostElb/readme.md

 - `redirect` ([RedirectModel](#RedirectModel)) - Specifies an HTTP 301 or 302 redirect

+- `rule_title` (string) - Template resources related to this rule will be named with this prefix

 - `source_ips` (List of string) - The source IP addresses, in CIDR format.
 You can use both IPv4 and IPv6 addresses.
 Wildcards are not supported.